microsoft/TemplateStudio/docs/accessibility.md

 ## Accessibility checklist

-Here we provide a checklist you can use to ensure that your pull request meets the accessibility conditions.
+Here we provide a checklist you can use to ensure that your pull request meets the accessibility requirements.

 ### Keyboard accessibility